smswithoutborders/SMSWithoutBorders-OpenAPI/docs/CONFIGURATIONS.md

 ## Dependencies

-This project contains submodules to clone the full project including submodules use
+This project contains submodules.
+To clone all submodules use

 ```
 git submodule update --init --recursive --remote